 Continuously supporting junior members, developing leadership and mentoring team members internally is really hard.
 At the same time, it’s an essential part of retaining great talent and building world-class tech teams.
 Without a culture that fosters career growth, companies can’t scale because they continue to lose talent – especially people of colour and women.

-OfferZen Foundation’s Project Thrive Mentoring Program provides the framework, coordination and reporting to help companies avoid that.
+OfferZen Foundation’s Project Thrive Mentoring Program provided the framework, coordination and reporting to help companies avoid that.
 Here’s how.

 Understanding the talent opportunity gap